 Mobile operators need to make their advanced communications services versatile so that people can use them on different networks and different devices.
 Many mobile customers want to be able to combine SMS and IP messaging so that they can send and receive messages from any network and any device from a single inbox.
 Despite shrinking usage of traditional operator services, customers are communicating more than ever and spending the majority of their time in messaging applications.
 Without a compelling communications proposition, a mobile operator becomes less relevant.

-On the eve of Mobile World Congress 2017 in Barcelona, SPIRIT now offers its mobile IM source code (both Android / iOS, web clients and on-premise back-end server) license for a one-time fee as low as $20K.
+On the eve of Mobile World Congress 2017 in Barcelona, SPIRIT now offers its mobile IM source code (both Android / iOS, web clients and on-premise back-end server) license for a one-time fee.
 The License includes unlimited usage and source code modification rights.

 VideoMost IM provides all standard features of popular messaging apps, including sending text messages with photos, stickers and attached files to a person or group.
 VideoMost IM is a complete set of source code, from UI to backend, that quickly enables rich, engaging messaging experiences in every mobile app.
 Licensees may modify the IM source code and include it into products/apps.
 VideoMost IM is not a cloud service, the license includes source code for the backend as well.
 No need to pay any monthly or service fees.
 VideoMost IM license terms are similar to those of MIT’s open source license.